 Nancy DeFazio Beaurpere

-Referred to playfully as the “Dog Girl” in Elementary School due to her penchant for canines and the fact that her family’s Golden Retriever was never far from her side, Nancy has been working professionally with dogs since 2005.
+Referred to playfully as the “Dog Girl” in Elementary School due to the fact that her family’s Golden Retriever and Beagle-mix were never far from her side, Nancy has been working professionally with dogs since 2005.
 After walking dogs and boarding them out of her homes, first in Charlestown and then in Swampscott, in 2013 she opened a commercial location in Beverly, Massachusetts, now home to Dingo’s Dogsitting & Doggy Daycare.

 As a fervent lover of dogs, Nancy is constantly looking to educate herself on dog care and behavior.
 In addition to being certified in Dog and Cat First Aid/CPR, she has worked among an animal acupuncturist, a canine chiropractor, a veterinarian, a doggy massage therapist, an animal physical therapist, professional dog trainers, animal behaviorists, and breeders.
 She has attended seminars by Cesar Milan (the “Dog Whisperer”), Sue Sternberg (creator of the “Assess A Pet” and “Train to Adopt” programs) , Dr. Ronald D. Schultz (the foremost expert on companion animal vaccinations in the United States), and Dr. Raymond Coppinger (Professor Emeritus of Biology at Hamilton College and author of “DOGS: A Startling New Understanding of Canine Origin, Behavior and Evolution”).